gavinsimpson/fromthebottomoftheheap/_posts/2010-09-29-battle-lines-drawn.md

 - Science
 category: Science
 active: blog
+---

-excerpt: "I'd been pondering what to write for my first foray into the blog-o-sphere.
+I'd been pondering what to write for my first foray into the blog-o-sphere.
 Several ideas were milling about my head but for some reason I never got round to putting fingers to keyboard.
-But the weekly newsletter from the UCL Provost has spurred me to action..."
+But the weekly newsletter from the UCL Provost has spurred me to action...
----

-{{ page.excerpt | markdownify  }}

 Today I lined up alongside my fellow UK scientists to draw a line in the sand.
 The ConLib coalition are considering savage cuts to UK science funding, and the person in charge of this doesn't even seem capable of doing his homework.